 - You are flying east from MLD Malad City VOR direct Kemmerer Muni (EMM).
 You were assigned 9,000′ and told to expect 11,000′ in 10 minutes.
 Your filed ETA at EMM is 1519.
 The time now is 1442 and you experience two-way radio failure.
 You had filed MLD to GEGME then EMM.

 - In this case we need to immediately determine the altitude we need to be at.
 We use AME (assigned, minimum altitude for IFR operations, or expected), and we chose the highest of the three to fly until we arrive at an approach that would allow us to descend lower.
 In this case our altitude will need to be 13,000′ as that is the lowest IFR altitude to fly eastbound off route (OROCA).

 - We would fly direct EMM at FL130.

 - Our route is determined by either the Assigned, Vectored, Expected, or Filed (in that order AVEF).
-In this case we had filed MLD to GEGME to EMM, but were last assigned direct EMM.
+In this case, we had filed MLD to GEGME to EMM, but were last assigned direct EMM.
 You should fly direct EMM, then turn outbound on the approach course (assume using the RNAV RWY 16 approach).
 You will fly outbound to MIKAE and you can begin descending to 11,700′.
 You arrive at MIKAE at 1513, so you enter the hold (you can continue descending in the hold to 11,700′ if you have not already reached that altitude).
-You will leave the hold as close to 1519 as possible and proceed inbound on the approach, following the published step down altitudes (treat it as being cleared for the approach at 1519).
-Pray you break out early and can land.
+You will leave the hold as close to 1519 as possible and proceed inbound on the approach, following the published step-down altitudes (treat it as being cleared for the approach at 1519).
+Pray you to break out early and can land.